Henrik Larsen

-Henrik Larsen (born 17 May 1966), nicknamed Store Larsen (Big Larsen), is a Danish football manager and former professional player, who played as a midfielder.
+Henrik Larsen (born 17 May 1966), nicknamed Store Larsen (Big Larsen), is a Danish football manager and former professional player who played as a midfielder.
 He was last the manager of Lyngby Boldklub.

 He was the joint top scorer at the UEFA Euro 1992 which he won with the Denmark national team.
 He was also part of the Danish squad at Euro 96 where he played his last national team game.
 In all, he played 39 national team matches and scored five goals.

 Club career

 Larsen was born in Lyngby.
 He started his career in Denmark for Taarbæk IF and then later Lyngby Boldklub.
-He won the 1985 Danish Cup trophy with Lyngby, and made his Danish national team debut in February 1989.
+He won the 1985 Danish Cup trophy with Lyngby and made his Danish national team debut in February 1989.
 In April 1990, he agreed a move abroad to play for Italian club Pisa Calcio, who were leading the promotion battle in the secondary Serie B division.
-Larsen was named Man of the Match, as he won the 1990 Danish Cup with Lyngby, before moving to Italy in June 1990.
+Larsen was named Man of the Match, as he won the 1990 Danish Cup with Lyngby before moving to Italy in June 1990.
 He joined Pisa in the Serie A championship, but in his first year at the club, Pisa were relegated to the Serie B again.
 As Serie B regulations only allowed two foreign players in the team, Larsen had to look for playing time elsewhere, when the club preferred Argentinians Diego Simeone and Jose Chamot.

 After the Euro 92 tournament, Larsen moved back to Pisa in the Serie B. Simeone had been sold, but following the first few league games for the club, Larsen was put on sale.
 A number of European clubs were interested in him, but Pisa's pricetag of DKK 50 million kept all interest at bay.
 Larsen eventually moved to Aston Villa FC in England on a loan deal in January 1993.
 His stay in Aston Villa was short, as he had trouble forcing his way into the team under manager Ron Atkinson.
 In March 1993, he was told by Atkinson he wasn't needed, but as Pisa didn't want him back, he stayed at Villa's reserve team until May 1993.

 He was loaned out to German club Waldhof Mannheim in the 2.
 Bundesliga in 1993, where he played well.
-He returned to Denmark in 1994, to play for Lyngby on a season-long loan deal.
+He returned to Denmark in 1994 to play for Lyngby on a season-long loan deal.
 Larsen was set free from his Pisa contract in February 1995, when his transfer rights were given to Lyngby.
 He was called up for the Danish squad for Euro 96, by national manager Møller Nielsen.
-He took part in all Denmark's three matches, before ending his national team career when Denmark were eliminated.
+He took part in all three of Denmark's matches before ending his national team career when Denmark was eliminated.
 After Euro 96, he moved to league rivals FC Copenhagen, with whom he won the 1997 Danish Cup.
 He ended his career in 1999.